dosyago/chai/README.md

 We assume you have nvm installed to manage node versions.
 The current implementation assumes a Debian set up, but should also work on MacOS.
 I can't remember if there's any modifications required but I know it works on Mac, too.

+Ensure you have at least 4 cores and 8 GB RAM on your VPS.
+This is because running the document to image conversion to high-DPI as we do (which makes it acceptable to view online), is computationally expensive.
+If you want to serve folks in reasonable time, you need some compute.
+Too little memory, and you will crash and the conversion process will not recover or complete.

 ## Use it

 ```sh